 There is almost always a written component.
 Whether that’s a cover letter, letter of intent, or just a regular statement of purpose essay, the program will consider writing as an important component of your application.
 Empowerly has developed specific tools help students write and prepare for summer programs.
 Our Ivy League and Stanford editors return essay edits within 24 hours and have helped thousands of students through this process!

 You should also do research on what kind of attributes the program looks for in students (by reading the “About” page, for example) as well as the kind of attributes the program wants to cultivate.
 Knowing whether you are a good fit for the program will help you decide your eligibility.
 Another good way to handle the research is to contact the Empowerly research team!
 We have a highly-educated, experienced staff that will return information requests like this within 3 days, with evidence and data-backed responses to help you out.

 Finally, to find the best possible summer programs in your area, the Empowerly toolkit has a whole Opportunities Database where you can start your search.
-Skip the endless scrolling through Google, or even Facebook, just to apply to the same programs to which your friends are applying.
-Find the right program that will help YOU thrive, expand your skill set, and broaden your intellectual and social horizons.
+Work with us or find something similar.
+That means you can skip the endless scrolling through Google, or even Facebook, just to apply to the same programs to which your friends are applying.
+Instead, focus on finding the right program that will help YOU thrive, expand your skill set, and broaden your intellectual and social horizons.

 Ready to take the plunge?

 From figuring out how to finance your summer, to deciding what kind of program and subject would be the most beneficial to your student’s growth, there’s a lot to think about.

 So, if you want to get support feel free to book a complimentary consultation with one of our enrollment team members to discuss whether Empowerly would be right for your summer search.
 We believe in you!